chaidiscovery/chai-lab/README.md

 <p markdown="1">

 Chai-1 supports MSAs provided as an `aligned.pqt` file.
 This file format is similar to an `a3m` file, but has additional columns that provide metadata like the source database and sequence pairing keys.
 We provide code to convert `a3m` files to `aligned.pqt` files.
 For more information on how to provide MSAs to Chai-1, see [this documentation](examples/msas/README.md).

+For user convenience, we also support automatic MSA generation via the ColabFold [MMseqs2](https://github.com/soedinglab/MMseqs2) server via the `--msa-server` flag.
+As detailed in the ColabFold [repository](https://github.com/sokrypton/ColabFold), please keep in mind that this is a shared resource.
+Note that the results reported in our preprint and the webserver use a different MSA search strategy than MMseqs2, though we expect results to be broadly similar.

 </p>
 </details>